Russia urges caution amid theories on Azerbaijan plane crash – DW – 12/26/2024

 Euronews also cited its sources saying the damaged plane "was not allowed to land at any Russian airports despite the pilots' requests for an emergency landing".

-They said the plane was instead ordered to fly across the Caspian Sea to Aktau— far off its original route.
+They said the plane was instead ordered to fly across the Caspian Sea to the Kazakh city of Aktau— far off its original route.

 Earlier reports suggested the plane had veered hundreds of miles off its flight path.

-Flight tracking website Flight Radar showed the aircraft circling the airfield in the Kazakh city of Aktau before coming down about two miles away.
+Flight tracking website Flight Radar showed the aircraft circling the airfield in Aktau before coming down about two miles away.

 Speaking at a news conference, Azeri President Ilham Aliyev said it was too soon to speculate on the cause behind the crash, adding poor weather had forced the plane to change its course, citing preliminary reports.